sam505/Computer_pointer_controller/README.md

         ```
         While using the video or an image as the input type, a command line argument specifying the directory
    path of the input video or input image has to be specified by using one of the following command lines.
-   For an image file specify the command line argument `--input_type` as video and add the path to the video in the `--input_type` command line argument
+   For an image file specify the command line argument `--input_type` as video and add the path to the video in the
+   `--input_type` command line argument

         ```commandline
         python src/main.py --input_type video --input_file path_to_video_file
         ```

-        For an image file specify the command line argument `--input_type` as image and add the path to the image in the `--input_type` command line argument
+        For an image file specify the command line argument `--input_type` as image and add the path to the image in the
+        `--input_type` command line argument

         ```commandline
         python src/main.py --input_type image --input_file path_to_image_file
         ```

+     There are optional CLI arguments that can be implemented to change the default set parameters such as

+     `--show_results` can be given the parameter `yes` or `no` to show or hide layers benchmark results respectively while
+     running the project.
+The default parameter is `no`, therefore, layers benchmark results will not show when the
+     command line argument is not added and parameter specified as `yes`

+     `--device` can be given the name of the target device to perform inference such as `CPU`, `GPU`, `VPU` or `MYRIAD`.
+     The default parameter is set to run inference on `CPU`.

 ## Documentation

 The project requires different command line arguments depending on your desired input file to the project.